rivernews/kafka-connectors-cdc/README.md

 Kafka connect image that includes Debezium postgres source connector and Elasticsearch sink connector.

 This image is built based on [Bitnami Kafka Docker Image](https://hub.docker.com/r/bitnami/kafka).
+You can [go to the Dockerhub page of this image](https://hub.docker.com/repository/docker/shaungc/kafka-connectors-cdc).

 ## Configuration